LaLune47/Cloud-Messaging-Service-Demo/README.md

+# Cloud Messaging Service Demo

+This project is the code part of the ACP Assignment 2 at the UoE.
+It demonstrates a cloud-native messaging system using Kafka, RabbitMQ, and Spring Boot.

+## Overview

+The application provides a RESTful API for ingesting, processing, transforming, and forwarding messages between Kafka and RabbitMQ.
+It is designed as a microservice with extensibility and clarity in mind, adhering to best practices of cloud-native system design.

+## Features

+- **/processMessages**
+  Reads messages from a Kafka topic, stores them in a local ACP-style store, then forwards the processed results to RabbitMQ.

+- **/transformMessages**
+  Retrieves messages from RabbitMQ, transforms them into a custom format, and publishes the transformed results to a designated RabbitMQ queue.

+## Technologies Used

+- Java 17
+- Spring Boot
+- Apache Kafka
+- RabbitMQ
+- Docker (for local development and testing)

 # Getting Started

 The following sections describe in some detail the needed steps to setup the environment and give explanations why and how things are configured